discord-tickets/docs/docs/self-hosting/configuration.md

 The key used for encrypting data in the database and signing JWTs (authentication cookies).

 This is usually generated for you automatically.
-You can also run `npm run keygen` to generate a new key, or use this generator:
+You can also run `#!bash npm run keygen` to generate a new key, or use this generator:

 --8<-- "includes/encryption-key.html"